-- Lord Vishnu and Lord Brahma once competed against each other to decide who is the greatest.
-Together they requested Lord Shiva to be the judge.
+Lord Vishnu and Lord Brahma once competed against each other to decide who is the greatest.
+Then they requested Lord Shiva to be the judge.
 Lord Shiva set the challenge – the one who reaches his crown and feet first will be the winner.
 He then took the form of a long column of fire or the Agni Lingam.

-- Lord Vishnu immediately transformed himself into Varaha, the boar and started digging the depths of the earth to reach Lord Shiva’s feet.
+Lord Vishnu immediately transformed himself into Varaha, the boar and started digging the depths of the earth to reach Lord Shiva’s feet.

-- Meanwhile, Lord Brahma turned into a swan and flew towards the sky to reach Lord Shiva’s crown.
+Meanwhile, Lord Brahma turned into a swan and flew towards the sky to reach Lord Shiva’s crown.

-- During the ascent, he saw a flower – the Thazhampu, fall from the crown.
-He asked the flower how long he should fly to reach the crown.
+During the ascent, he saw a flower – the Thazhampu, fall from the crown.
+He then asked the flower how long he should fly to reach the crown.
 The flower replied that it had been falling for thousands of years and still hasn’t reached the ground.

-- Lord Brahma conspires and manipulates the flower and takes it to Lord Shiva.
+Further, Lord Brahma conspires and manipulates the flower and takes it to Lord Shiva.
 Lord Brahma then claims that he has got the flower from Lord Shiva’s crown.
 But Lord Shiva sees through the lie and curses both Lord Brahma and the flower.

-- Another legend says that Goddess Parvati playfully closed Lord Shiva’s eyes and the entire universe plunged into darkness.
+Another legend says that Goddess Parvati playfully closed Lord Shiva’s eyes and the entire universe plunged into darkness.
 Realising her mistake, she performed penance and as an answer to her prayers, Lord Shiva manifested himself as a magnificent column of fire atop a hill.
 The column became the Agni Lingam and the hill came to be known as Tiruvannamalai.

 Significance of Arunachalam Temple

-- The Tiruvannamalai Arunachalam Temple construction dates back to several thousand years and according to the inscriptions, it was built by Chola Kings in 9th century AD
+The Tiruvannamalai Arunachalam Temple construction dates back to several thousand years and according to the inscriptions, it was built by Chola Kings in 9th century AD

-- The Tiruvannamalai Arunachalam Temple is considered to be the largest Shiva temple in India
+The Tiruvannamalai Arunachalam Temple is considered to be the largest Shiva temple in India

-- The residing deity is Annamalaiyar or Arunachaleswarar and his consort is Unnamalaiyar
+The residing deity is Annamalaiyar or Arunachaleswarar and his consort is Unnamalaiyar

-- This temple and temple town is considered to be rich in spiritual heritage.
+Further, this temple and temple town is considered to be rich in spiritual heritage.
 The area is concentrated with several ashrams and samadhis dedicated to saints and spiritual leaders from all over India.
 Devotees and followers from different nationalities have made this place their spiritual home

 The Tiruvannamalai Arunachalam Temple, sacred hill and surrounding areas are known to give off strong positive vibrations and even today some claim to have sighted ancient Siddhas or holy men deep in meditation

 Arunachalam Temple Timings